DigitalGeographyLab/some-urbangreens/README.md

     * For language detection using FastText, see [Hiippala et al. 2019](https://doi.org/10.1093/llc/fqy049)
     * [Summarize language info for green areas](scripts/summarize_languages.py)

+*Please note that the scripts might contain custom input and output paths outside this repository.*

 ## Data

 Details of input data.